antoinedurr/ScratchXML/README.md

 N.B. this aspect of the code is not well developed as of Nov.
 2025, i.e. no default attributes are created as you would expect with an empty slot, blank shot, etc.

 #### Parsing the command line
-With `scratchparse` you can easily parse the command line as a Scratch custom-command:
+With `scratchparse` you can easily parse the command line to easily create a working Scratch custom-command:
 ```
 from scratchXML import scratchparse

-parser = scratchparse(usage="Print out shot info", require_shot_selection=False)
+parser = scratchparse(usage="Print out info for each shot, including metadata dict")
 args = parser.parse_args()

 scratch = Scratch(xml=args.inputxml) # ‘inputxml’ is the standard args attribute for the XML that Scratch writes out to Temp